Easy Danish Remoulade Sauce

 Looking for a zesty and creamy Scandinavian condiment to perk up just about anything?
 This Easy Danish Remoulade Sauce comes together in less than 10 minutes and features a unique and addictive combination of curry powder, chopped pickles and capers.

 Once you give this delicious sauce a try, it's bound to become a new favorite.
-It's perfect with fries, and SO delicious on hot dogs and open sandwiches (smørrebrød) of all kinds!
+It's perfect with fries, and SO delicious on a classic Danish Hot Dog and open sandwiches (smørrebrød) of all kinds.
+I particularly love it on this Crispy Pan-Fried Fish Smørrebrød!

 Danish remoulade in a bowl next to curry powder and parsley.